marcelotorrescisterna/MarceloTorresPortfolio/README.md

 ### Model Number 1

 For this project I decided to run two Neural Network Models.
 Both of them were build up on features which hadn´t missing values.
 The features selected where: **Pclass , Sex , SibSp, Parch and Embarked.** Since features Sex, Embarked and Pclass are categorical, they were converted into different features using **Get Dummies** from Pandas.
 I didn´t use Features Scaling since most of the values were more or less in a similar range.

+Using **Keras** the first model was built using a 4 layer network.
+The first one containing **64 Neurons** , the second one **128 Neurons** , the third **64 Neurons** and one final layer with only **One Neuron** which outputs the class to which the instance belongs.

 ## Project Number 2: Diabetes Prediction Project
 ## Project Number 3: Itau Binnario Competition